flatpak/xdg-desktop-portal/tests/README.md

 * `XDP_VALIDATE_SOUND`: Path to `x-d-p-validate-sound` executable in the build directory

+* `XDG_DESKTOP_PORTAL_TEST_APP_ID`: If set, the portal will use a host XdpAppInfo with the app id set to the variable.
+This is used to get a predictable app id for tests.

 * `XDG_DESKTOP_PORTAL_TEST_USB_QUERIES`: The USB queries for the USB device portal testing.